ChristianNguyendinh/racket-compiler/README.md

 ##### Testing:
 To test we hardcode the expected string for each test, and matching on the test name, we check to see if the test is correct.
 We only do this for test files that end in .err.
 Things got a bit (very) hacky with the error messages that return the names of llvm functions.
 We include 2 tests for each of the errors above, each ending with .err.

+##### Other Errors:
+Some other errors that are still not being caught properly are invalid argument types being passed into user defined functions, exceeding the memory usage cap, and use if a not yet defined variable inside of a letrec/letrec\*

 ---

 ### New Feature - Strings: